MonkeManII/exospace-game/DOCUMENTATION/LimitationsAndWorkarounds.md

 # New to Scratch?
 Start Here!
 [CHAPTER 0]
+> NOTE: There is not a great way to represent Scratch code, so I will be using pseudocode.

 Okay, so this guide assumes that you've written in some other language like Javascript, Typescript, Python, Lua, C#, etc.
 So, what's the deal with Scratch?
 What makes it so annoying?
 For starters...